 The tradition of painting doors in bold colors dates back to Georgian times when all new homes being built had strict guidelines they had to adhere to, resulting in many neighborhoods taking on a somewhat uniform appearance.
 To combat the lack of originality in the architecture, homeowners began painting their doors and installing imaginative doorknockers to show off their personality.

-These special touches remain today and can be seen via guided walking tours like this one, or if you want to explore on your own for free, some of Dublin’s best doors can be found in Merrion Square, Fitzwilliam Square, Upper and Lower Leeson Street, and Lower Baggot Street.
+These special touches remain today and can be seen via guided walking tours like the one linked above, or if you want to explore on your own for free, some of Dublin’s best doors can be found in Merrion Square, Fitzwilliam Square, Upper and Lower Leeson Street, and Lower Baggot Street.

 Enjoy Traditional Irish Music in the Pubs